Skip to content

 A key feature is the extensive use of artificial intelligence (AI) in both the construction and operation of networks.
 AI systems are expected to automatically manage how radio resources are distributed, adjust antenna signals in real time, and continuously improve the network.
 It will be capable of learning and self-repairing.

 Additionally, 6G uses new frequency ranges in the so-called terahertz range, well above 100 gigahertz.
-Optical wireless technologies are also employed, both enabling even faster data transmissions.
+Optical wireless technologies are also employed.
+Both enable even faster data transmissions.

 International Developments and Challenges